43

 – user143228

-Oct 3, 2016 at 17:39
+Commented Oct 3, 2016 at 17:39

 • @RudolfL.Jelínek if we can, beyond reasonable doubt, programatically identify a close vote motivated by "spam", then it may work.
 Or pop a prompt "do you mean to flag this post as spam?"
-Oct 3, 2016 at 17:42
+Commented Oct 3, 2016 at 17:42

 • @Mindwin Yep, that would work.
 Like when you try to close as a custom reason "spam", "off-topic because it's spam" or something like that, a popup would show: "Please don't vote to close spam questions, instead, flag them as spam".
 That will be good.
 I'll consider doing a feature-request.
 Thanks for the idea.